camunda/camunda-platform-helm/charts/ccsm-helm/README.md

 ### Elasticsearch

-This chart has a dependency to the [ElasticSearch Helm Chart](https://github.com/elastic/helm-charts/blob/master/elasticsearch/README.md).
+This chart has a dependency to the [Elasticsearch Helm Chart](https://github.com/elastic/helm-charts/blob/master/elasticsearch/README.md).
 All variables related to Elasticsearch which can be found [here](https://github.com/elastic/helm-charts/blob/main/elasticsearch/values.yaml) can be set under `elasticsearch`.

 | Section | Parameter | Description | Default |
 |-|-|-|-|